ModelSEED/ModelSEEDpy/docs/source/mscommunity_api.rst

 - *solution* ``cobra.core.solution.Solution``: the simulation solution that will be parsed to calculate the cross-feeding interactions.
 The solution from the last simulation, which is stored within the class, is used when the argument is ``None``.
 - *threshold* ``int``: the normalized flux threshold, above which the cross-feeding interactions will be considered.

+**returns** ``pandas.core.frame.DataFrame`` A `Pandas DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/frame.html>`_ that provides the metabolite-level resolution of cross-feeding for each species in the community.

 ----------------------
 visualize()